 A Degree Apprenticeship is a degree you study for while working as an apprentice with an employer and is paid for by your employer and the Government.
 The course and the apprenticeship are designed to a national standard for a particular job role and often come with professional qualifications and accreditation.

-At the end of your course you will receive a BA (Hons) Digital Marketing (Digital Marketing Degree Apprenticeship) from the University of Central Lancashire.
 The programme will equip you to create a portfolio of evidence of your knowledge, skills and competencies as applied in your workplace.

 As an integral part of the course, the apprentice will also participate in our unique leadership activities and interventions offered through our Leadership Hub.
 The Leadership Team engages the participants with sessions that are strongly rooted in best practice but uses creative, innovative and fun methodologies to achieve the best results.
 They concentrate on developing the individual, which combined with the theory and work-based experience will make a real difference to the individual as well as to the business.